Kidney Cancer

 -

-Consider joining a support group to help you cope with the stress of having kidney cancer.
+Consider joining a support group.
+This can help you cope with the stress of having kidney cancer.

 -